Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Methods

 \subsubsection{Cruciform Specimen}

-The key design parameters for the cruciform geometry used in the ICC framework were (1) a multi-axial/ complex state of stress, (2) multiple load-steps before failure and (3) no yielding in the arms (i.e. failure would occur in the central gauge area instead of the arms).
+The key design parameters for the cruciform geometry used in the ICC framework were (1) a multi-axial/ complex state of stress, (2) multiple load-steps before failure and (3) no yielding in the arms (i.e.\ failure would occur in the central gauge area instead of the arms).
 Many cruciform geometries exist in the literature \cite{creuziger2017,muller1996,kuwabara2007,abu2009,tiernan2014,xiao2019,iadicola2014,demmerle1993,mamros2022,makinde1992}, but these geometries are not always in strict alignment with the above criteria.
 The cruciform for this work was designed according to the criteria presented in Marmos et al. \cite{mamros2022}, which capitalizes on using re-entrant radii and a thinned gauge area.
 The geometry is shown notionally in Fig.~\ref{fig: cruciform schematic}, with complete dimensions included in Fig.~\ref{fig:cruciform_geometry} in the Supplementary Materials.
 Further details and considerations of the specimen design can be found in \cite{jones2024interlaced}.

-With an assumed eight-fold symmetry, one-eighth of the cruciform geometry was modeled, and symmetry displacement boundary conditions were applied to preserve computational resources.
-These boundary conditions consisted of a constant, uniform displacement at the distal nodes of each arm along the coordinate direction for Axes A or B while the other degrees of freedom were traction-free.
-The mesh was comprised of hexahedral elements with linear shape functions and a selective-deviatoric integration rule.
-The elements in the center region were considerably smaller than those in the arms.
+Exploiting symmetry about the three principal planes enables consideration of an eighth symmetry model as depicted in Fig.~\ref{fig: cruciform schematic} to preserve computational resources.
+Corresponding symmetry displacement boundary conditions were used on these planes to enforce this condition.
+To achieve the desired experimental loadings, a constant and uniform displacement was applied at the distal nodes of each arm along the coordinate direction of either the X (horizontal) or Y (vertical) axis---corresponding to taking load step A or load step B in Fig.~\ref{fig: loadpath_tree}.
+Surfaces without displacement-specified boundary conditions were taken to be traction-free.
+The mesh was comprised of linear hexahedral elements with a selective-deviatoric integration rule.
+The elements in the center region were considerably smaller than those in the arms---Fig.~\ref{fig: cutout quarter symmetry mesh}.